Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

         - Add "needs-team-triage" label to the issue ELSE
         - Add "needs-triage" label to the issue

+    IF the user is NOT a member of the Azure Org
+      IF the user does not have Admin or Write Collaborator permission
+        - Add "customer-reported" label to the issue
+        - Add "question" label to the issue
     ```

   - _This is what we'd like to get to.
 It requires changes to the CODEOWNERS file structure which have not been done yet_